Plastic bags create a forest of problems

 Coming this winter, DeLight, Hamilton’s Light Fest returns on Saturday, February 17, 2018, with a whimsical light installation in Gage Park to show that the park belongs to all of us – along with its forest of garbage.

 The installation of lit-up sky dancers made of recycled plastic bags will playfully remind us that we can make better choices for ourselves and our community.

 deLight was created during the 2015 Neighourhood Leadership Institute and had its successful debut in February 2016 with the Chinese Lantern installation at the Pipeline Trail in Crown Point.

-Now, under the banner of The Hamilton Dialogues, a not-for-profit organization, deLight is being powered by the energy and talent of a core group of volunteers: Ingrid Mayrhofer, Fatima Mesquita, Chris Parkinson, Douglas Petican, Ute Schmid-Jones, Elizabeth Seidl, and Magdalena Wierzbicka.
+Now, under the banner of The Hamilton Dialogues, a not-for-profit organization, deLight is being powered by the energy and talent of a core group of volunteers: Olga Kwak, Werner Lichtenberger, Ingrid Mayrhofer, Fatima Mesquita, Bethany Osborne, Douglas Petican, Elizabeth Seidl, Daniel Ubl and Magdalena Wierzbicka.